-- If you already on a call, and a second call rings (this feature depends on carrier’s network), you can press the Force Sensor once to put the first call on hold and pick up the second call.
+- If you are already on a call, and a second call rings (this feature depends on the carrier’s network), you can press the Force Sensor once to put the first call on hold and pick up the second call.

 - If you have calls on-hold, you can press the Force Sensor once to switch between two calls.
-In this case, current call will be held and the held call will be active.
+In this case, the current call will be held and the held call will be active.

 - If you have calls on-hold, you can press the Force Sensor twice to end the current call and switch to the held call.

 Use Force Sensor to control noise cancelling and ambient sound